All State Offices will be closed on Monday, November 11, in observance of Veterans Day.

 How long does it take to get an answer to my CORA request?

-C.R.S. §24-72-203 requires that responsive documents be made available within three working days, or seven working days if extenuating circumstances exist.
-The statute suggests a reasonableness standard for the time necessary to prepare, gather and make records available in both instances.
-CDOR’s three day period to respond corresponds with the date the request was received if received prior to 3:00 p.m. during normal business hours.
-The time period begins to run the next business day for requests received after 3:00 p.m.
-With large requests, the records custodian may extend the timeframes for response as reasonably necessary for the protection of the records and to prevent undue interference with the regular discharge of duties.
+If the online request form is used, you can expect to receive an email copy of your request confirming it has been received once it is submitted.
+Under CORA, found in statute at Section 24-72-203, C.R.S., responsive documents are required to be made available within three working days, or an additional seven working days if extenuating circumstances exist.
+The statute suggests a reasonableness standard for the time necessary to prepare, gather, and make records available in both instances.
+The three working day period to respond starts when the request is received by the Department.
+When requests are received after 3 p.m., they are considered to be received on the next business day.
+With large or complex requests, the records custodian may extend the timeframes for response as reasonably necessary for the protection of the records and to prevent undue interference with regular ongoing work.

 Is there a cost to obtain records pursuant to an open records request?

-For requests requiring a paper response, there is a charge of $0.25 per page after the first 25 pages (or actual costs, whichever is greater).
-If the records are maintained in an electronic format, records may be transmitted to the public by electronic mail.
-In either instance, if retrieving, reviewing or producing records consumes more than one hour of staff time, the Department will charge $30 an hour after the first hour of staff time expended.
-This fee also applies to requests requiring specialized skills to research, retrieve, review, locate, compile or produce records, including the use of third-party contractors to fulfill requests.
-C.R.S. §24-72-205(5)(a).
+If a request involves more resources to fulfill, part of those costs can be passed on to the party making the request, pursuant to Section 24-72-205 (6), C.R.S.
+For requests requiring a paper response, there is a charge of $.25 per page after the first 25 pages or the actual costs of providing the materials, whichever is greater.
+If records are maintained electronically, records may be transmitted electronically via email.
+For either paper or electronic records, if retrieving, reviewing, or preparing records consumes more than one hour of staff time, under state law the Department may charge up to $41.37 per hour after the first hour of staff time.
+This fee also applies to requests requiring specialized skills to research, retrieve, review, locate, compile, or produce records, including performing any required redactions or the use of third-party contractors to fulfill requests.

-Will CDOR staff interpret/explain the documents provided in response to a CORA request?
+Will Department staff interpret or explain the documents provided in response to a CORA request?

 Interpretation of records provided pursuant to an Open Records Request is beyond the scope of the Open Records Act.
 The Open Records Act requires government agencies to produce responsive, open records, but employees are prohibited by law from offering opinions or analysis regarding the records produced.
 Requesters who desire or need opinions regarding records produced should seek private, professional assistance.